madrisan/HadCRUT5/README.md

   -p PERIOD, --period PERIOD
                         show anomalies related to 1961-1990 (default), 1850-1900, or 1880-1920
-  -s, --southern        Southern Hemisphere Temperatures -v, --verbose         make the operation more talkative
+  -s, --southern        Southern Hemisphere Temperatures -t TIME_SERIES, --time-series TIME_SERIES
+                        do plot the "annual" time series (default) or the "monthly" one -v, --verbose         make the operation more talkative

 examples: